-The efficacy of Axumin® (fluciclovine F 18) injection was established in 2 separate clinical studies1
+The efficacy of Axumin® (fluciclovine F 18) injection was established in clinical studies1

 The FDA-approved prescribing information provides summaries from 2 clinical studies of Axumin, including an evaluation of 105 images by 3 independent readers who were unaware of the clinical details of each patient and whether the biopsy of the prostate/prostate bed or suspicious lesions on imaging were positive or negative for cancer.
 The charts illustrate the correctly predicted biopsy findings.

-Average performance of Axumin in patients with biochemically recurrent prostate cancer1
+A retrospective, observational study evaluating the efficacy and safety of Axumin PET imaging in patients with suspected biochemically recurrent prostate cancer.1

-Impact of PSA on fluciclovine F 18 PET/CT detection rate at subject and region levels in combined data set.
+Impact of PSA on Axumin PET/CT detection rate at subject and region levels in combined data set2

-This was a retrospective cohort study of 152 men who had suspected biochemical recurrence of prostate cancer after receiving initial treatment and had an Axumin scan.
+A retrospective cohort study of 152 men who had suspected biochemical recurrence of prostate cancer after receiving initial treatment and had an Axumin scan.
 Detection rates (DR) were calculated for whole-body, prostate and prostate bed, and extraprostatic locations.
-The influence of different factors (absolute PSA level, PSA kinetics, the Gleason score, and Gleason grade groups) on the DR were evaluated.
+The influence of different factors (absolute PSA level, PSA kinetics, the Gleason score, and Gleason grade groups) on the DR were evaluated.3

 Initial therapy received by patients (N=152)

 Abbreviations: BT, brachytherapy; EBRT, external beam radiation therapy; HT, hormone therapy; RP, radical prostatectomy.

 Axumin demonstrated an overall (whole-body) detection rate of 81%3

 - 61% (92) had positive findings within the prostate and prostate bed